We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is important to note that some of the researchers received funding from or had affiliations with supplement manufacturers.

 A deficiency in iron can lead to a lack of energy and fatigue.
-People who have a higher risk of iron deficiency include those who:
+People who have a

 - are menstruating